-Solar systems that are grid-tied are connected to the public-utility grid.
-The system generates electricity for a home or business and transfer the surplus power onto the utility grid.
-Through net metering, the system owner is compensated from the utility company for the excess power generated.
+Solar systems that are grid-tied are connected to the public utility grid.
+The system generates electricity for a home or business and transfers the surplus power onto the utility grid.
+Through net metering, the system owner is compensated by from the utility company for the excess power generated.

-Currently there is a federal investment tax credit (ITC) of 30 percent for any qualifying residential or commercial solar system.
-This tax credit is slated to fall to 10 percent at the end of 2021.
+Currently, there is a federal investment tax credit (ITC) of 30 percent for any qualifying residential or commercial solar system.
+This tax credit is slated to fall to eight percent at the end of 2021.
 Depending on where you live there are many other state and local government incentives.

 The owner of the building needs to approve the installation of the solar system and be part of the process.
 It is not uncommon for renters to approach their landlords to request the installation of solar.
 The renter can help pay the owner for the system.
 This arrangement can still be less expensive than paying for high utility charges.